 The most effective way to get the word out about Project Appleseed's Parent Engagement Pledge is to use it in all parts of your school outreach.
-Make the Parent Engagement Pledge an integral point of reference for all that you do at your school.
+Make the Parent Engagement Pledge an integral point of reference for all that you do in your schools.
 In this way, all partners will understand how their commitments and their actions contribute to improved student learning with high-impact family engagement.
 Passing out the Parent Engagement Pledge to parents once and hoping for the best -- seldom works!

-Successful school-family partnerships require the sustained mutual collaboration, support, and participation of school staffs and families at home and at school in activities that can directly affect the success of children's learning.
+Successful school-family partnerships require the sustained mutual collaboration, support, and participation of school staffs and families.
 If families are to work with schools as full partners in the education of their children, schools must provide them with the opportunities and support they need for success.

 Almost every day, citizens are urged to lend a hand at schools.
 Educators welcome volunteers, but we all know that good volunteer programs don't happen by accident.
 Schools that are most successful in engaging parents and other family members in support of their children's learning look beyond traditional definitions of parent involvement-participating in a parent teacher organization or signing quarterly report cards-to a broader conception of parents as full partners in the education of their children.